Canton (flag): States

 Subsequent flags of the CS incorporated a star-defaced saltire (known as the "Confederate Battle Flag") in their cantons.

-The flag of the Mosquito Coast (1881-1894).
+The flag of the Mosquito Coast (1881–1894).

 The flag of the Orange Free State had a canton with a horizontal triband of red, white, and blue (e.g. the Dutch flag) in it.

-The national flag of Texas from 1835 to 1839 had a blue canton, defaced with a single star.
+The First Texas Navy Ensign [Republic of Texas] (1836 - 1839) had a blue canton, defaced with a single star.

 The flag of the United Tribes of New Zealand from the Declaration of Independence in 1835 until William Hobson proclaimed British sovereignty in 1840 puts the Southern Cross in the canton of the St George Cross.

 Territories, organizations, and subdivisions

 Canada

 Flag of the Canadian Army from 1939 to 1944, which had a canton consisting of the UK's national flag.

 Flag of the Canadian Army from 1968 to 1998 used a canton consisting of Canada's national flag.